coders-school/modern-cpp/module2/03-constexpr.md

 constexpr Point a = { 1, 2 };
 ```

-<p>class <code>Point</code> can be used in constexpr computations, eg in constexpr functions.
-It is a literal type.
-Constexpr constructor has the same restrictions as a constexpr function and a class cannot have a virtual base class.</p>
+Class `Point` can be used in `constexpr` computations, eg in `constexpr` functions.

+`constexpr` constructor has the same restrictions as a `constexpr` function and a class cannot have a virtual base class.

 ___

-<h2><code>constexpr</code> lambda</h2>
+## `constexpr` lambda

-<p>From C++17 all lambda functions are by default implicitly marked as constexpr, if possible. <code>constexpr</code> keyword can also be used explicitly.</p>
+From C++17 all lambda functions are by default implicitly marked as `constexpr`, if possible. `constexpr` keyword can also be used explicitly.

 ```cpp
 auto squared = [](auto x) {             // implicitly constexpr